rcgsheffield/ventilation-for-hospitality/README.md

 The data source is a [GraphQL API](https://docs.datacake.de/api/graphql-api).
 Queries in the GraphQL language are defined in `vent/templates/*.j2` as [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) templates, which allow for variables to be inserted.

 # Installation

+This code is designed to be installed on an IT Services [Virtual Server](https://staff.sheffield.ac.uk/it-services/storage/virtual-servers).

 Make sure the operating system (OS) packages are up-to-date.